omarsar/omarsar.github.io/_posts/2016-11-04-flavourless-ice-cream-tea.md

 >> "Don't judge a tea by its base."

 \\
 Here in Taiwan we have the option to make the perfect mix that can quench our thirst.
 Our thirst varies so much that there is need for a menu with a wide range of options.
-Its like saying that there needs to be 7 billion ways of combining a drink.
+It is like saying that there needs to be 7 billion ways of combining a drink.
 It is not possible, but whichever business can achieve this, they are in business.

 \\
 My favorite tea is one that is perfectly chilled (30% ice) and sugarless (0% sugar).It sounds disgusting or even pointless, but wait until you add ice-cream to that same drink.
 A layer of ice-cream on top of a flavorless bed of red tea ("hong cha") is like when heaven meets earth... whatever that may be.